toddm92/aws/scripts/shell/ebs-snapshot/README.md

  <li> The EBS volume is assigned the TAG key/value pair; "Autosnap/True"
 </ul>

-<b>A Snapshot will be removed only after meeting all of the following:</b>
+<b>A Snapshot will be removed only after meeting the following criteria:</b>
 <ul>
  <li> The snapshot status equals "complete"
  <li> Snapshot has the description, "Automated snapshot"